-It seems that almost every nonprofit I talk to either has or would like to have some sort of fundraising event.
-There is a rampant misconception that a successful fundraising event can be the answer to a nonprofit’s money woes.
+There’s a rampant misconception that a successful fundraising event can be the answer to a nonprofit’s money woes.
 That is sadly not the case.
 Events do not make money for nonprofits.
 Sure, they might generate some gross revenue, but when you look at the net revenue raised and the cost to raise a dollar, they break even if you are lucky and lose money if you are not.
-And those two calculations, net revenue and cost to raise a dollar, if employed by more nonprofits, could transform how effective fundraising could be for the sector.
+And those two calculations, net revenue and cost to raise a dollar, if employed by more nonprofits, could transform how effective fundraising could be.

-At the risk of boring you with the math, let me give you an example.
-Let’s pretend that a nonprofit organization with a $500,000 annual budget throws an annual gala with a band, nice catering, and an auction.
+Let me give you an example.
+Let’s pretend that a nonprofit with a $500,000 annual budget throws an annual gala with a band, nice catering, and an auction.
 They have a staff member that spends half of their time getting the event together, and there is a board committee that helps sell tables and provides oversight for the event.
 At the end of the event the organization grosses $100,000.
 They are thrilled that they have made 20% of their annual budget in one night, right?
-Wrong.

 Event Coordinator: $15,000